JonasFockstedt/Artificial_Intelligence_Labs/Lab1/Task1/README.md

-To be used with the V-REP software.
+Supposed to be used with the V-REP software.